 - 1. All classes are open to any competitor. - 2.
 Competitors may submit more than one entry per class. - 3.
 All entries must be the unaided work of the competitor. - 4.
 All entries must have been grown or preserved within the last year (12 months).
 If fresh produce is used, the exhibit should have been preserved within the last growing season; in no case should this exceed one year.
 Kits cannot be used. - 5.
 All entries are at the owners' own risk. - 6.
 Substitute entries will not be allowed. - 7.
 The organisers reserve the right to cancel, split or amalgamate classes. - 8.
 The organisers take no responsibility for any loss or damage, by any cause whatsoever, before, during or after the show.
 It is recommended that competitors have appropriate public liability insurance cover (suggested minimum of £5 million). - 9.
 Judging will be done by comparison to recognized standards of quality and safety (using a score sheet if appropriate) and by comparison to other exhibits to determine placing within a class (First, Second, Third, etc.). - 10.
 The Judge's decision is final. - 11.
 Exhibits failing to comply with the terms of the schedule may be judged (at the judge's discretion) but will not be placed. - 12.
-Exhibits may be displayed between 1.00pm and 6.30pm on Friday 10th May and between 7.30am and 9.30am on Saturday 13th May.
+Exhibits may be displayed between 1.00pm and 6.30pm on Friday 9th May and between 7.30am and 9.30am on Saturday 10th May.
+Vehicular movement on the Showground is not permitted after 8.30am on Saturday and Entries will need to be walked from the Car Park thereafter.
 Late arrivals will not be accepted. - 13.
 Entries can be collected after the awards presentation. - 14.
 Food items to be displayed on disposable/recyclable bases. - 15.
 Entry fees will not be refunded under any circumstances. - 16.
 Children are welcome to enter the adult classes; however, no allowance will be made for the fact that they are children. - 17.
 Commercial producers are restricted to one entry per class. - 18.
 Entries are welcome from Community Interest groups or projects, however these will count as one entrant.
 Otherwise, members may enter as individual competitors in the usual manner. - 19.
 A separate entry form must be used for each competitor. - 20.
 Exhibitors entering the Make, Bake & Grow Competition classes who plan to attend the show will need to purchase admission tickets in the form of Competitor Wristbands.
-We are offering all Make, Bake and Grow competitors a discounted rate of £7 / adult limited to 2 wristbands.
+We are offering all Make, Bake and Grow competitors a discounted rate of £12/ adult limited to 2 wristbands.
 Please note: all children 16 and under are free of charge.
-Gate price is £14 / adult.
+Full price tickets are available for purchase at £19/ adult on the Gate.